-ArcCatalog and the Catalog window in ArcMap allow you to add connections to administer your ArcGIS Server site.
+ArcCatalog and the Catalog window in ArcGIS for Desktop allow you to add connections to administer your ArcGIS Server site.
 Follow these steps to add a connection.

 - In the Catalog tree, expand the GIS Servers node.

 - Choose Administer GIS server and click Next.